cits5501/cits5501.github.io/assets/workshops/workshop09.md

 ```

 Although the program verifies and compiles properly, it will not execute and produce any output,
-because the Dafny runtime method looks for a `Main` method to execute.
+because the Dafny runtime looks for a `Main` method to execute.
 If it does not find one,
 no warning or error is produced (you might have intended to create a library, rather than a program),
 but nothing will be executed.